 They didn’t relate to the feeling of living in a town where the local aquifer’s fluid dynamics were particularly unique, or to the reasons for the epidemic.
 But everyone knew what bleach smelled like.

-Memorable science stories captivate not only because they hold our intellectual attention, but also because they grab us by the senses, weaving smell, touch and taste through abstract concepts like the epidemiology of bacterial infections.
+Memorable science stories captivate not only because they hold our intellectual attention, but also because they grab us by the senses, weaving smell, touch, and taste through abstract concepts like the epidemiology of bacterial infections.
 At a session at the Santa Fe Science Writing Workshop in May, 2012, Maryn McKenna shared tips for gathering and including such details to make for more vivid science reporting.
-To explain the need for such detail, she drew a parallel between science reporting and semanticist and later Congressman S. I. Hayakawa’s ladder of abstraction, explaining why these concepts are so powerful and why is it so important for a science writer to think about doing them.
+To explain the need for such detail, she drew a parallel between science reporting and semanticist (and later congressman) S. I. Hayakawa’s ladder of abstraction, explaining why these concepts are so powerful and why it is so important for a science writer to think about using them.

-Stories that incorporate these bottom-rung sensory details transport us — whether it is into towns being decimated by an epidemic, in dark caves filled with dying bats, in a Canadian distillery town beset by a mysterious fungus, or into the world of an octopus, where intellect is inextricably linked to touch and taste.
+Stories that incorporate these bottom-rung sensory details transport us—whether it is into towns being decimated by an epidemic, into dark caves filled with dying bats, into a Canadian distillery town beset by a mysterious fungus, or into the world of an octopus, where intellect is inextricably linked to touch and taste.

 How do writers report and use sensory detail to create vivid stories?

 “Notice what you notice, and write it down,” McKenna says.
 “If it’s not in the notebook, it’s not in the story.
 Capture every kind of detail—the more the better.”